ricardoh2021/plant-watering-system/README.md

 - **Wiring and Connections**: The most common issues are related to wiring and connections.
 Double-check all connections before modifying the code.
 - **Soldering Skills**: My soldering skills are beginner level.
 If you are experienced at soldering, consider fixing any wiring issues before adjusting the code.
 Most issues are likely due to poor soldering.
+- **Isolating Issues**: The best way to troubleshoot problems is to isolate the issue.
+I have added folders for each component, allowing you to use the code to troubleshoot specific parts.
+The RGB LED is connected to the Load Cell Sensor, while everything else is connected to the automatic watering system.

 ## Future Modifications